-DEFERRED OUTFLOWS OF RESOURCES AND DEFERRED INFLOWS OF RESOURCES provides information on deferred outflows and inflows which are reported in separate sections.
+DEFERRED OUTFLOWS OF RESOURCES AND DEFERRED INFLOWS OF RESOURCES

-For outflows, the Authority has pension contributions subsequent to the measurement date of \$726,903 on the statement of net position.
+The Authority has deferred outflows related to pension of \$570,351 and deferred outflows related to OPEB of \$5,000 on the statement of net position.

-For inflows, the Authority has net differences between projected and actual earnings on CalPERS plan investments, including other post-employment benefits (OPEB), of \$271,183 on the statement of net position.
-The Charter Schools Revolving Loan Fund has unavailable revenue of \$28,690,141 due to the Charter School Revolving Loan Program on the fund financial statements.
+The Authority has deferred outflows related to pension of \$570,351 and deferred outflows related to OPEB of \$5,000 on the statement of net position.
+The Charter Schools Revolving Loan Fund has unavailable revenue of \$20,919,669 due to the Charter School Revolving Loan Fund Program on the fund financial statements.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2019

-INTERFUND BALANCES AND TRANSFERS provides information on loans, provided services, reimbursements or transfers during the year that ended on June 30, 2018.
+INTERFUND BALANCES AND TRANSFERS

+Interfund balances and transfers related to information on loans, provided services, reimbursements or transfers during the year that ended on June 30, 2019.